Best Cheap Golf Balls 2026

 How to choose golf balls

-Golf balls are among the most technically advanced products in the game, and there’s plenty to consider when choosing your next dozen.
-But don’t worry, that’s where we come in!
-At Golf Monthly, we’ve put together a list of the key factors you should think about when picking up your next pack of affordable golf balls.
+Golf balls are among the most technically advanced pieces of equipment in the game, and there’s a lot to consider when choosing your next dozen.
+That’s where we come in.
+At Golf Monthly, we’ve outlined the key factors to think about when selecting your next pack of affordable golf balls.

 1. Durability

-Cheaper balls can sometimes scuff or cut more easily, meaning they don’t last as long.
-If durability matters most, opt for a model with a firmer, cut-resistant cover.
-If feel is your priority, a softer cover may be the better choice.
-You should also factor in how many golf balls you lose during a round, as if it's quite a few then durability is far less important.
+Cheaper balls can sometimes scuff or cut more easily, meaning they may not last as long.
+If durability is your main priority it’s worth choosing a model with a firmer, more cut-resistant cover.
+If feel is more important then a softer cover may suit you better.
+It’s also worth considering how many balls you tend to lose during a round, as if you lose quite a few, durability becomes less of a concern.

 2. Long game or short game?